 Election Day is Nov.
-6, 2018.
+5, 2019.
 We encourage every eligible voter to vote – regardless of political affiliation or candidate choice.
 Because voting is the essence of an enduring democracy.
-This year, the Democratic Party has a strong slate of candidates running up and down the ticket.
+This year, three Democrats are contending seats in the Greenville City Council.
+There are also non-partisan elections in several county municipalities.
+Find more about candidates here.
 It’s important to make a plan to vote and stick to it.
 Voting is a habit we want you to develop!
 This primer can help.

 Who Can Vote

 You must be registered to vote.
 Registration for this election closed on October 17 after a 10-day extension due to Hurricane Florence.